Upton County License Hearing Guide

 If You Refused Testing

-• Implied Consent Law in Texas: Texas, like most states, has an implied consent law.
-This means that by driving on Texas roads, you have implicitly agreed to submit to a breath or blood test if lawfully requested by a law enforcement officer.
-Refusal to do so can result in the automatic suspension of your license, even if you are not ultimately convicted of DUI in criminal court.
+• Implied Consent Law in Texas: Texas, like most states, operates under an implied consent law.
+By driving on Texas roads, you've implicitly agreed to submit to a breath or blood test if lawfully requested by a law enforcement officer.
+Refusal can result in the automatic suspension of your license, even if you aren't ultimately convicted of DUI in criminal court.

 The ALR/Administrative Hearing